-At September 30, 2021, the Company has \$1,679,947 (2020 - \$1,679,947) of unclaimed investment tax credits available to reduce federal income taxes payable in future years.
+At September 30, 2022, the Company has \$1,964,838 (2021 - \$1,839,990) of unclaimed federal and provincial investment tax credits for qualifying scientific research and experimental development activities which may be applied to reduce income taxes payable in future years.
 If not utilized, these investment tax credits will start expiring in 2023.
 These unclaimed investment tax credits have not been recognized as a deferred tax asset.